 Does Iceland have good coffee?

 In a word, yes.
 Lots of it.
+Coffee has become a beverage staple of the Icelandic cuisine, so quality is a must.
 There are simply loads of coffee shops in Reykjavík, all with an extensive coffee (and tea!) menu.
 Many of these cafés are very cozy, vegan friendly and offer delicious cakes and snacks to go with your beverage.
 Free Wi-Fi is practically a given.

 The best coffee shops in Reykjavík